-Team 2015 of Revolve NTNU consists of 50 members from 13 different engineering disciplines and all years of study.
-Together we will design and build Revolve NTNUs next electric race car.
+Team 2016 of Revolve NTNU consists of 53 members from 9 different engineering disciplines and all years of study.
+Together we will design and build Scandinavia’s first four-wheel driven electric car.
 Hard work and close cooperation makes a strong team that is essential for everything we do.
 Meet our team.

 The board is responsible for managing the organization and the project.
 The board works closely with the group leaders to ensure that development projects are feasible, progression is made and budgets are kept.
 In addition, the board is responsible for the development of the organization, HSE and all other aspects included in the management of an engineering firm.